A Pessimistic Approximation for the Fisher Information Measure: Applications of the Information Bound

-Another interesting problem in statistical signal processing is to characterize the estimation theoretic quality of non-linear receive and measurement systems.
-The Fisher information measure $F(\theta)$ is a rigorous tool which allows to draw precise conclusions.
-However, depending on the nature of the non-linearity, the exact calculation of the information measure $F(\theta)$ can become complicated.
-As an example for such a scenario consider the problem of analyzing the intrinsic capability of a system with a squaring sensor output
+Another interesting problem in statistical signal processing is to characterize the estimation theoretic quality of nonlinear receive and measurement systems.
+The Fisher information measure $F(\theta)$ is a rigorous tool which allows us to draw precise conclusions.
+However, depending on the nature of the nonlinearity, the exact calculation of the information measure $F(\theta)$ can become complicated.
+As an example for such a scenario, consider the problem of analyzing the intrinsic capability of a system with a squaring output (power sensor)

 to infer the mean $\theta$ of a Gaussian input